Tuition and Funding

 The LBJ School offers a world-class education, affordable tuition and a number of funding options to help students graduate with no debt.

 The LBJ School, as part of a public state school, offers one of the most affordable graduate programs of its kind.
 In addition, many students are able to secure funding through graduate research and teaching assistantships, student employment, fellowships, internship stipends, awards and more.
-Find additional information about fellowships in our webinars for prospective students.
+Watch the 2023-2024 Information Session: Funding and Fellowships recording or view the 2023-2024 slide deck from this session for more information regarding the cost of attending the LBJ School and various funding and fellowship opportunities that are available.

 Tuition Costs